 The Arah default dot size for pixel drawing is 1X1.
 The 8-bit palette mode both for colors and greyscale uses up to 256 shades, greyscale values may also be measured in percentages of black ink coverage.
 Images may be converted from one color mode to another as in Gimp.

-In addition, the image may be also be magnified to fill the window, and the program may be used in full-screen mode on your device by making the very last selection in the View menu.
+In addition, the image may also be magnified to fill the window or by entering the full-screen selection on your monitor and the program may be used in full-screen mode on your device by making the very last selection in the View menu.
 At zoom levels higher than 300%, the program shows a grid between pixels, if the grid view is enabled.

 To show or hide the grid, choose View, Show Grid